Fig: Folk medicine

 In some old Mediterranean folk practices, the milky sap of the fig plant was used to soften calluses, remove warts, and deter parasites.

-Since the late 1800s, syrup of figs combined with senna has been available as a laxative.
+Since the late 1800s, syrup of figs combined with senna has been used as a laxative.
+Figs have been thought to be aphrodisiac, whether because they may encourage sexual arousal or because their shape suggests female genitalia.

-Toxicity

-Like other plant species in the family Moraceae, contact with the milky sap of Ficus carica followed by exposure to ultraviolet light can cause phytophotodermatitis, a potentially serious skin inflammation.
-Although the plant is not poisonous per se, F. carica is listed in the FDA Database of Poisonous Plants.

-Organic chemical compounds called furanocoumarins are known to cause phytophotodermatitis in humans.
-The common fig contains significant quantities of two furanocoumarins, psoralen and bergapten.
-The essential oil of fig leaves contains more than 10% psoralen, the highest concentration of any organic compound isolated from fig leaves.
-Psoralen appears to be the primary furanocoumarin compound responsible for fig leaf-induced phytophotodermatitis.

-Psoralen and bergapten are found chiefly in the milky sap of the leaves and shoots of F. carica but not the fruits.
-Neither psoralen nor bergapten were detected in the essential oil of fig fruits.
-Thus there is no conclusive evidence that fig fruits cause phytophotodermatitis.

-Cultural significance

-Babylonian mythology
+Fig syrup has been used as a laxative.

+In culture

-Babylonian Ishtar for example took the form of the divine fig tree Xikum, the "primeval mother at the central place of the earth", protectress of the saviour Tammuz.
+In Babylonian mythology, Ishtar took the form of the divine fig tree Xikum, the "primeval mother at the central place of the earth", protectress of the saviour Tammuz.
 Moreover, figs and the fig tree were closely linked with female sexuality.
 According to Barbara Walker's encyclopedia on Goddess symbols, "This may account for the common use of the fig tree as a symbol of man's enlightenment, which was formerly supposed to come through his connection with the female principle."

-Buddhism

-Gautama Buddha attained enlightenment (bodhi) after meditating underneath a Ficus religiosa, known as the bodhi tree, for seven weeks (49 days) around 500 BCE.
-The site of enlightenment is in present-day Bodh Gaya and its bodhi tree has been replaced several times.

-Islam

-Sura 95 of the Qur'an is named al-Tīn (Arabic for "The Fig"), as it opens with the oath "By the fig and the olive."